-When updating kernels on the head or the regular nodes, the updated Bright Cluster Manager OFED software stack must be reinstalled (if there are packages already available for the kernel) or rebuilt (if there are no such packages provided).
+When updating kernels on the head or the regular nodes, the updated cluster manager OFED software stack must be reinstalled.

-If the Bright Cluster Manager OFED software stack is installed during the cluster installation procedure itself (section 3.3.17), then some basic information is logged to /var/log/cmfirstboot.log, which is the general first boot log.
+If the cluster manager OFED software stack is installed during the cluster installation procedure itself (section 3.3.17), then some basic information is logged to /var/log/cmfirstboot.log, which is the general first boot log.

-If the Bright Cluster Manager OFED software stack is not installed during the cluster installation procedure itself, then it can be installed later when the cluster is up and running.
-A successful installation of the Bright Cluster Manager OFED software stack (section 7.6.2) onto a running cluster includes the running of an installation script after the Bright Cluster Manager OFED package installation.
+If the cluster manager OFED software stack is not installed during the cluster installation procedure itself, then it can be installed later when the cluster is up and running.

+A successful installation of the cluster manager OFED software stack (section 7.6.2) onto a running cluster consists of the cluster manager OFED package installation, as well as then running an installation script.
 The vendor and version number installed can then be found in /etc/cm-ofed.
 Further installation details can be found in /var/log/cm-ofed.log.